eli64s/python_outlook_email_parser/README.md

 # Python Microsoft Outlook Email Scraper
-This notebook extracts unstructured data from Microsoft Outlook emails regarding Travel Waivers that United Airlines sends out related to events that may impede travel plans such as severe weather/epidemics/etc.
+This notebook extracts unstructured data from Microsoft Outlook emails regarding Travel Waivers that United Airlines issues when travel plans may be impeded due to events like severe weather/epidemics/etc.

-The email data is cleaned and manipulated into a DataFrame that includes the Travel Waiver's issued date, event name, category, severity level, cities impacted, and dates that its issued for.
+The email data is cleaned and manipulated into a DataFrame that includes the Travel Waiver's issued date, event name, category, severity level, cities impacted, and dates the waiver is issued for.

 The code can be broken down into the following 3 sections: